Founder & Chief Executive Officer

 Fueled by his belief that all people are innately musical, Dave Wish founded and serves as Chief Executive Officer of Little Kids Rock, a nonprofit organization that funds and runs one of the largest instrumental and vocal music programs in US public schools today.
 Little Kids Rock is also a leading provider of free instruments and curriculum.
 Dave has initiated and managed the launch of campaigns to restore, expand and innovate music education for more than 1,000,000 children in 44 states.

 While working as a public school teacher in California, Dave developed a revolutionary new approach to teaching music known as “Music as a Second Language.”
 Today, dozens of colleges and universities across the United States use Music as a Second Language in their music education programs.
 This methodology focuses on the linguistic aspects of music and focuses heavily on teaching children to play the music that they already know and love.
-By utilizing music which is culturally relevant and sustaining for youth, the approach brings greater equity and inclusivity into music classroom.
+By utilizing music which is culturally relevant and sustaining for youth, the approach brings greater equity and inclusivity into music classrooms.

 In 2008, Dave conceived of and launched a new type of school-based music program known as “modern band.”
-Modern band is a new category of instrumental, vocal, technological and performative music education that is offered alongside of existing programs such as jazz band, marching band and orchestra.
+Modern band is a new category of instrumental, vocal, technological and performative music education that is offered alongside existing programs such as jazz band, marching band and orchestra.
 Since that time, modern band programs have been written into the music curriculum of school districts across the country and a number of state departments of education have partnered with Little Kids Rock to make modern band a statewide feature of their educational offerings.

 A recognized social entrepreneur, Dave has been awarded numerous honors for his work in the field, including prestigious fellowships from Ashoka, The Draper Richards Kaplan Foundation, The Kenneth A. Picerne Foundation, and The Goldhirsh Foundation, as well as receiving the 2014 New Jersey State Governor’s Jeffersonian Awards in the ‘Ambassador’ category for his exemplary volunteer service beyond the borders of New Jersey.